MERCYMAK88/msba-portfolio-mercy/individual/contribution.md

 ## My Contribution

 I contributed most strongly to the machine learning modeling process, particularly building and refining the XGBoost churn prediction model.
-I worked on feature engineering, model training, holdout scoring, and interpreting results using SHAP values.
+I worked on creating engineered features, training and tuning the XGBoost model, generating holdout predictions, evaluating performance using AUC/ROC, and interpreting business drivers using SHAP values.

 ## One Decision I Advocated For